Religion in Sri Lanka: Buddhism

 Theravada Buddhism is the official religion of Sri Lanka, with about 70.2% of the country's population as followers.
 Arahath Mahinda, son of Indian Buddhist emperor Ashoka, led the mission to Sri Lanka in 246 BCE when he converted the Sri Lankan king, Devanampiya Tissa, to Buddhism.
 Arahath Sanghamitra, daughter of King Ashoka, brought a sapling of the Bodhi tree in Buddha Gaya to Sri Lanka.
 She also established the Order of Nuns in Sri Lanka.
 The Sapling of the Bodhi tree, known as Jaya Sri Maha Bodhi was planted in the Mahameghavana Park in Anuradhapura by the King Devanampiya Tissa.

 From then on, the royal families had helped to encourage the spread of Buddhism, aiding Buddhist missionaries and building monasteries.
 Around 200 BCE, Buddhism became the official religion of Sri Lanka.
 The Sacred Tooth Relic was brought to Sri Lanka in 4th century by Prince Danta and Princess Hemamala.
 Sri Lanka has the longest continuous history of Buddhism of any Buddhist nation.
 During the periods of decline, the Sri Lankan monastic lineage was revived through contacts with Myanmar and Thailand.
 Later on, however, Hindu invasions and European colonial influences contributed to the decline of Buddhism in Sri Lanka.

-But during the last period of the European colonial period and the post-colonial period, Buddhism has gained a growth in Sri Lanka.
-Buddhism was 61.57% in 1881 in Sri Lanka.
-Buddhism has increased to 70.2% in Sri Lanka when it's 2012.
+But toward the end of the European colonial period and during the post-colonial period, Buddhism has regained prominence in Sri Lanka.
+As of the 1881 census, 61.57% of Sri Lankans followed Buddhism.
+That number has steadily increased to 70.2% as of 2012.

 In the mid 18th century the higher ordination of Buddhist monks known as Upasampada, which was defunct at the time, was revived with the help of Siamese Buddhist monks on the initiatives taken by Weliwita Sri Saranankara Thero during the reign of king Kirti Sri Rajasinha of Kandy.
 By the mid-19th century, Buddhist leaders such as Migettuwatte Gunananda Thera, Hikkaduwe Sri Sumangala Thera, Colonel Henry Steel Olcott and Anagarika Dharmapala started a successful national Buddhist movement for the revival of Buddhism in Sri Lanka.